joozyz/Nextcloud-naxsi/README.md

 # c-rieger.de - install Nextcloud using a shell script
-Install, optimize and harden your self hosted Nextcloud (based on Ubuntu 18.04 LTS 64Bit) using two shell scripts only.

-The initial script (install-nextcloud.sh) will install and optimize your self hosted Nextcloud within few minutes fully automated.
+The initial script (install-nextcloud.sh) will install your self hosted Nextcloud within few minutes fully automated.
 Your server will be built of:

     Fail2Ban (Nextcloud and SSH jails)
     MariaDB
-    Nextcloud (latest)
+    Nextcloud 13.0.4
-    NGINX (latest)
+    NGINX 1.15.
+1
     OpenSSL 1.1.0h
     PHP 7.2.7
     Redis-Server
-    self signed certificates or Let's Encrypt SSL
-    UFW (22, 80, 443)
+    self signed or Let's Encrypt SSL using the second script UFW (22, 80, 443)

-The only precondition is to use Ubuntu 18.04 LTS 64Bit as your server OS.
-At least (optionally) you may request a ssl certificate from letsencrypt by issuing the second script called "ssl-certificat.sh".
+The only precondition for the install-nextcloud.sh script is to utilize Ubuntu 18.04 LTS as your on-prem server OS.
+Optionally request your ssl certificate from Let's Encrypt by issuing the second script called "ssl-certificate.sh".

 Ready to go?
 Let's start: